vyperlang/vyper/vyper/venom/README.md

 An `IRInstruction` consists of an opcode, a list of operands, and an optional return value.
 An operand can be a label, a variable, or a literal.

+By convention, variables have a `%-` prefix, e.g. `%1` is a valid variable.
+However, the prefix is not required.

 ## Instructions
 To enable Venom IR in Vyper, use the `--experimental-codegen` flag.
 To view the Venom IR output, use `-f bb_runtime` for the runtime code, or `-f bb` to see the deploy code.
+To get a dot file (for use e.g. with `xdot -`), use `-f cfg` or `-f cfg_runtime`.

+Assembly can be inspected with `-f asm`, whereas an opcode view of the final bytecode can be seen with `-f opcodes` or `-f opcodes_runtime`, respectively.

 ### Special instructions